Ukraine looks to Europe for gas as Russia ups pressure

 But on Friday, Kremlin spokesman Dmitry Peskov stepped up the pressure on Ukraine, reiterating that its gas debt was mounting and Kiev was failing to meet its payment obligations - a wording that could trigger the reduction of supplies.

-He also criticized the EU for not responding to Putin’s letter on the situation.
+He also criticised the EU for not responding to Putin’s letter on the situation.

 European Energy Commissioner Guenther Oettinger advised against taking the threat of gas cuts at face value, saying Russia needed the revenue from gas deliveries.